Skip to content

 More Info

 Mathematic and geometric concepts are often employed by artists to create their work.
-In this session, students will engage in mathematical thinking to connect artistic concepts to the lessons they are learning in the classroom.
+In this session, students will engage in mathematical thinking to connect artistic concepts from the Museum’s Postwar Abstraction galleries to the lessons they are learning in the classroom.
+Sign up today to explore the intersection between art and math with your students!

 Request a Session